 Who is eligible?

 Counseling services are available to currently registered NEIU students.
-We provide short-term treatment and the number of individual or couples therapy sessions are determined in collaboration with the therapist.
+We provide short-term treatment and referral services.
+The number of individual or couples therapy sessions are determined in collaboration with the therapist.
 Group counseling services are available to Northeastern students without session limits.
 Discuss details of this policy with your counselor.

 Do you offer couples counseling?

 To receive couples counseling, only one member of the couple need be a student.
-Of course, availability of services is dependent on the capacity of our counseling staff and the suitability of our services to your needs.
+Availability of services is dependent on the suitability of our services to your needs.

-No. Counseling services are free to all current Northeastern students, in accord with the limits discussed above.
-When tests or inventories are used by our counselors to help you, they are also provided free of charge.
+No. Counseling services are free to all current Northeastern Illinois University students, in accord with the limits discussed above.

 How do I refer someone else for counseling?

 Referring a friend, student or colleague to counseling can be an important way of helping.
-Check out Making Referrals for tips on how to refer someone to Counseling Services.
+See Making Referrals for tips on how to refer someone to Counseling Services.

-Consult Getting Help for information on how to see a counselor here at Northeastern or find help elsewhere off-campus.
+See the Getting Help section for information at the bottom of our main page on how to see a counselor here at Northeastern or find help elsewhere off-campus.